39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-• Total number of pieces: Approximately 1,200 items.
+• Total pieces: Approximately 1,200 pieces.

 • Tools and Machinery: Equipment used in the production of tiles and ceramics.

-• Lectures and guided tours: The museum promotes educational activities to enrich the visitors’ experience.
+• Lectures and Guided Tours: The museum promotes educational activities to enrich the visitor’s experience.

 The Udo Knoff Museum of Tiles and Ceramics offers a rich insight into the art of ceramics and tiles, highlighting the historical and cultural importance of these elements in architecture and decoration.

-See also History of the introduction of Portuguese tiles in Brazil
+See also History of the introduction of Portuguese tiles in Brazil.

 30. Rubens Freire de Carvalho de Tourinho Museum